SGC: Simple Graph Convolution

 Propagation pre-computableNoYes

-SGC reveals that graph neural networks, at least in the homophilic setting, are largely doing one thing: smoothing features over the graph and then classifying.
-The sophistication of multi-layer nonlinear GNNs can sometimes be simplified to this without loss — a profound insight about what graph learning actually requires.
+SGC reveals that on homophilic benchmarks, graph neural networks are largely doing one thing: low-pass filtering features over the graph and then classifying.
+That the sophistication of multi-layer nonlinear GNNs can sometimes be dropped without loss says something real about those benchmarks — and it is also a warning about how much a benchmark result can tell you about an architecture.

 References